-- 1. They have proof that the provider billed another Health Insurer or the patient within at least 180 days of the date of service - 2.
+- 1. They have proof that the provider billed another Health Insurer or the patient within at least ninety (90) days of the date of service and the date of the proof is within 60 days of the adjustment request. - 2.
 The provider billed another Health Insurer, an electronic remittance advice, explanation of benefits or other communication from the plan confirming the claim was denied and not paid, or inappropriate payment was returned.
 If you do not have this type of proof, please file an administrative appeal as described in the section below entitled 'Provider Claim Disputes.'

-Timely Filing Adjustment Requests must include:
+Requests for Timely Filing Adjustments must include: